auth0/docs/articles/api/authentication/legacy/_resource-owner.md

 }) %>

 ::: warning
-This endpoint is part of the legacy authentication pipeline and has been replaced in favor of the [Password Grant](#resource-owner-password).
-For more information on the latest authentication pipeline refer to [Introducing OIDC Conformant Authentication](/api-auth/intro).
+This endpoint is part of the legacy authentication pipeline and has been replaced in facor of [OIDC-conformant authentication](/api-auth/intro) flows.
+Please see [Which OAuth 2.0 flow should I use?](/api-auth/which-oauth-flow-to-use) to determine which of the new flows is most appropriate for your situation.
 :::

 Given the user's credentials, this endpoint will authenticate the user with the provider and return a JSON object with the `access_token` and an `id_token`.